DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 | OpenMP (multi-threaded CPU) | ~2.1 minutes         |
 | Single-threaded (default)   | ~2.9 minutes         |

-> **Note:** SPICE accounts for most of the runtime in this particular example, due to a small SPICE time step, and it doesn't run natively on the GPU — which is why OpenMP outperforms OpenACC here.
+> **Note:** SPICE accounts for most of the runtime in this particular example, due to a (unecessarily) small SPICE time step, and it doesn't run natively on the GPU — which is why OpenMP outperforms OpenACC here.
 See the metal sphere monostatic scattering example for a case with more drastic runtime differences, where OpenACC dominates.
 These timings depend heavily on hardware, problem size, and system load — use them only as a rough point of reference, not a direct benchmark against other software.